etc5523-2020/r-package-assessment-prigrecov/README.md

 ## Examples

-1. When you finish the installation, this is the first dashboard page that will be displayed in your
+  - 1)  When you finish the installation, this is the first dashboard page that will be displayed in your
 screen:

 <img src="man/figures/covidDashfig.png" width="100%" style="display: block; margin: auto auto auto 0;" />

-*Image from 1st page of COVID-19 Dashboard*
+*\# Image from 1st page of COVID-19 Dashboard*

 <br>

-2. Below displays a sample of first rows and columns of the dataset embedded in this package:
+  - 2)  Below is displayed a sample of first rows and columns of the dataset embedded in this package:

 <!-- end list -->